mbbroberg/mbbroberg.github.io/content/garden/_index.md

 aliases: ["digital garden"]
 author: "Matt Broberg"
 ---
+# 🌱 mossy mental models

-I'm trying out extending my [website](https://mbbroberg.fun) with a digital garden, which feels more aligned to my increasing preference for horizontal organic growth rather than tree-centric metaphors.
+*I'm trying out extending my website with a digital garden*, which feels more aligned to my increasing preference for horizontal organic growth rather than tree-centric metaphors.

-The site name is a play off "lossy" mental models, which I am sure to reflect in my thoughts here.
+The name is a play off **"lossy" mental models**, which I am sure to reflect in my thoughts here.